smlsvnssn/ouml/README.md

 #### ö.log( ...messages ) → console.log, arguments

 Outputs arguments to console.
 Returns single argument, or multiple arguments as an array.
-Can be used like so: `const x = ö.log( y*z );` or to tap into a call chain.
+Can be used like so: `let x = ö.log( y*z );` or to tap into a call chain.

 #### ö.time( f, label ) → logs time, f return value | undefined